SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Brinks offers free two day shipping on their equipment, so everything I needed to get set up was on my doorstep relatively quickly.
 And true to their new DIY ethos, the Brinks system was super easy to install and set up.
 From start to finish, my Brinks system only took about 30 minutes to get up and running.
 Not as quick as, say, our SimpliSafe installation, but not bad.

 Once your Brinks devices are in place, you can begin exploring the equipment and monitoring service.
-Since GE makes much of the Brinks equipment, the devices themselves are high quality and dependable.
+Brinks sources much of its equipment from established manufacturers, so the devices themselves are high-quality and dependable.
 They also seem to communicate well with one another and the hub of the system.

 SafeHome.org Editor Andrew Garcia evaluating the Brinks IQ 2.0 Control Panel

-You’ll be able to arm and disarm the alarm and perform other commands using the Brinks IQ 2.0 Control Panel — a sleek touch-screen device that’s a bit like Vivint’s award-winning SkyControl keypad.
-(Check it out in our Vivint home security review.)
+You’ll be able to arm and disarm the alarm and perform other commands using the Brinks Smart Hub — a sleek touch-screen control panel that serves as the nerve center of your system.
 You’ll also be able to control your system remotely with the Brinks app.
-The app is decent, but it doesn’t measure up to the Ring app or the ADT Pulse app.
+The app is decent, but it doesn’t measure up to the Ring app or the ADT+ app.
 I don’t like its basic interface, especially considering how advanced a Brinks security system can be.
-One thing to note here, though, is that Brinks recently came out with the Brinks Smart Hub, which is an improvement over the Brinks IQ 2.0 Control Panel.
+That said, Brinks has continued to refine the Smart Hub experience, and it does represent a meaningful step forward from earlier control panel options.

 Did You Know?
 Many home security companies offer free self-monitoring through their apps.
 Brinks is not one of them.
 While you can access and control your system using the Brinks Home app, you have to pay a monthly fee for professional monitoring.